TheHenrick/gmail-migrator/SECURITY.md

 ### Signed Commits

 All commits to this repository must be signed with a GPG key.
-This ensures that commits are verified and authenticated by their authors.
+This ensures that commits are verified and authenticated by their authors. **This requirement applies to all new commits made after March 2025.**

 To sign your commits: